Crindigo/termcraft/doc/brainstorm.md

 version, auto unlocking new research, etc. If this happens, store the un-migrated JSON in a backup key in local storage so if something went wrong it could be recovered and attempted again.

+Save file needs to contain a list of unlocked research, player stamina & max stamina, player inventory, the list of incomplete and complete support and device structures, and the build counts for devices so unique names can still function.
+Persisted device instances need to include an ID so it knows how to recreate the proper instance on load.
+Land/exploration persistence TBD.

 # Space

 Level 1 devices - require an item (satellite, etc.) combined with a rocket + fuel built on a launchpad.